PragnyaKalvakol/GDP-I-GROUP-4/README.md

 ##### Firebase

 Firebase is a set of hosting services for any type of application.
 It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications, or services, such as a real-time communication server.
+Firebase provides detailed documentation and cross-platform SDKs to help you build and ship apps on Android, iOS, the web, C++, and Unity.

 ###### Firebase Advantages